 These old copper plate engravings of parrots were water colored by hand during the years of publication.
 A laborious craft of everyone involved.
 The paper was difficult to acquire, the engraver would have to re engrave another plate after just 300 strikes, due to the naturally soft surface of the copper plate.
 The water colorists would die at young ages, due to the toxicity of the water colors, which many contained metals.
 Yet these old prints still exist in superb fine condition.
 These old parrot prints have exemplary detail.
 They have lasted for all these years, primarily due to the high quality of the rag paper.
 Paper during the 1700’s was literally made of rags, right up through the turn of the 20th Century.
 Coming from linen, flax, etc, NOT TREES, there was no acid content in the paper.
 This explains why paper produced in the 20th Century and after, coming from trees, does not last for long.
 These are fantastic old parrot prints.
 This is one of the most important series ever published on the subject.
 The paper size measures about 10 1/4 x 17″

-During the years of publication, the vintage copper plate engravings of parrots were watercoloured by hand.
+During the years of publication, in this case in the mid 18th Century, the vintage copper plate engravings of parrots were illuminated by applying water colors by hand.
 Due to the soft and fragile surface of the copper plates, the engraver had to re-engrave another plate after about 300 strikes.
-The water coloring artists used were water colors that contained metals which were injested when licking? the brushes.
+The artists used water colors that contained metals which were injested when licking the brushes creating a sharp point, allowing the colorist to be exact in her application.
 Hence colorists frequently dies at early ages.
 With exemplary detailing, the vintage parrot prints still exist at Anne Hall Antique Prints in pristine condition.
 At Anne Hall Antique Prints you can expect to find some of the best, rare, authentic antique prints, as you can easily browse through our wide spectrum of subjects and collection on our website and conveniently place your order.